kitkao/PdfnDoc/README.md

 ## Outcome

-* JavaFX leverage css is good.
+* JavaFX leverages css is good.
-* But JavaFX has some bugs.
-I would choose electron next time.
+* But JavaFX has some minor bugs, not well maintained.

 ## License